Spend management

 • TCO: This model goes beyond purchase price to factor in costs like maintenance, logistics, and disposal.

 Procurement teams use these frameworks to shape sourcing strategies.
-Amazon Business then helps put those strategies into action through tools like Guided Buying (a Business Prime feature) and supplier certifications.
+Amazon Business then helps you put those strategies into action with robust compliance management tools and transparent supplier and product certifications.
 These tools give teams the controls and visibility needed to operationalize sourcing decisions in day-to-day procurement.

 7 phases of the strategic sourcing process